 If you’re not comfortable using the Command Prompt, NetOptimizer can flush DNS cache for you and optimize other hidden network settings too.
 You can choose to optimize everything at once or optimize individual Internet settings.

-So, the next you experience network performance issues on your Windows 10 PC, try flushing DNS cache using the simple process described above.
+So, the next you experience network performance issues on your Windows 10 or Windows 11 PC, try flushing DNS cache using the simple process described above.
 It will definitely help sort things out for you.